-Employee journey mapping: The foundation of successful customer journey mapping?
+Employee journey mapping: The foundation of successful customer journey mapping?by

 Employee journey mapping is every bit as important as customer journey mapping, and needs to be focused on before we can get the customer journey right.